galantelab/sandy/features.markdown

 ...
 {% endhighlight %}

-In the `my_variations.vcf` file, if the user does not point out the sample `NA002` by passing the options `--sample-name=NA002`, the sample `NA001` will be used by default.
+In the `my_variations.vcf` file, if you do not point out sample `NA002` by passing the option `--sample-name=NA002`, the sample `NA001` will be used by default.

-A genomic-variation file is a representation of a reduced VCF, that is, without the columns: *QUAL*, *FILTER*, *INFO* and *FORMAT*.
+Alternatively, you may provide a genomic variation file, which is a representation of a reduced VCF, that is, without the
+columns: *QUAL*, *FILTER*, *INFO* and *FORMAT*.
 There is only one *SAMPLE* column with the genotype for the entry in the format *HO* for homozygous and *HE* for heterozygous.
 See the example bellow:

 {% highlight shell_session %}